 We also wrote about the Microsoft Teams EHR connector that aids in clinician consultation and virtual patient appointments.
 This connector even allows for cross-provider consultation and enables secure collaboration through chat, video, voice, and all the healthcare tools in a single hub!
 At this time, the connector requires an active subscription to Microsoft Cloud for Healthcare and Epic version November 2018 or later.
 There are pre-integration steps with all the pre-requisites that you can find in the Epic-Microsoft Teams Telehealth Integration Guide.

-This leads us into another aspect of healthcare technology.
+This leads us into another aspect of healthcare software development.

 3. Data Access